 claim for costs if the Contract is terminated.

-DEFECT NOTIFICATION AND RECTIFICATION (CORE)
+DEFECT NOTIFICATION AND RECTIFICATION

 Notification of Defects (Core)

-If during the Defect Notification Period specified in the Details Schedule the Contractor becomes aware of any defect in the Supplies which adversely affects, or is likely to adversely affect any of the following, then the Contractor shall notify the Commonwealth Representative within the time period indicated:
+If during the Defect Notification Period specified in the Details Schedule the Contractor becomes aware of any defect in the Supplies which adversely affects, or is likely to adversely affect:

-the safety of any Supplies or the safety of any persons - one Working Day; or
+the safety of Supplies or the safety of persons the Contractor shall notify the Commonwealth Representative of the defect within one Working Day; or

-the operation or capability of the Supplies - five Working Days.
+the operation or capability of the Supplies, the Contractor shall notify the Commonwealth Representative of the defect within five Working Days.

 The Contractor shall, within 30 days after a notification under clause 8.1.1, provide the Commonwealth with a report on the nature of the defect, its cause and effects, and proposed rectification action.